open-component-model/ocm/examples/lib/tour/docsrc/06-signing-component-versions/README.md

 ### Using Context Settings to Configure Signing

-Instead of providing all signing relevant information directly with the signing or verification calls, it is possible to preconfigure various information at the OCM context.
+Instead of providing all signing relevant information directly with the signing or verification calls, it is possible to pre-configure various information at the OCM context.

 As usual, we start with getting access to an OCM context